 This can take the form of inviting customers into Box’s Silicon Valley headquarters for monthly company-wide lunches or regularly sharing customer-reported issues back to the product team to help increase customer empathy.
 A Customer Advisory team also serves to review groups of customers for a month at a time to reassess the support and services that Box offers.

-“We have the goal of providing a really integrated, streamlined support experience for customers,” explained Tim Smith, Vice President of Box Consulting and Box User Services.
-“That made the case to switch to Zendesk Chat really easy—fewer tools for agents to learn, and less disparate metrics dashboards and consoles to move between.”
+“We have the goal of providing a really integrated, streamlined support experience for customers,” said Tim Smith, vice president of Box consulting and user services.
+“That made the case to switch to Zendesk Chat really easy—fewer tools for agents to learn, and less disparate metrics, fewer dashboards and consoles to move between.”

-The goal, Smith explained, is to ensure that agents can be productive as soon as they engage with a customer.
+The goal, Smith said, is to ensure that agents can be productive as soon as they engage with a customer.
 “Ultimately that translates to a much, much smoother customer experience.”